morawskim/homepage/resources/md/cv.md

 Projects:

+* Creating a REST API backend application (portal with classified advertisements), with support for different countries (currencies, offer attributes, payment methods).
+Monolith architecture, but with clearly defined modules and infrastructure layer.
+Developing also architecture for category attributes based on JSON Schema specification.
 * Adjusting the Shopware 6 to project goals.
 Creating/extending CMS components and create custom entities to meet project requirements.
 Modifying checkout process by add additional synchronous payment methods and additional cart processors/validators.
 Creating storefront plugins and extends existing ones.
 Optimization of generating the sitemap.
 * Creating SPA in React.js + TypeScript to upload receipts and receive a refund for shoppings.
 Responsive application with a focus on mobile users.
 Basic layout created on modified Boostrap SCSS.
 Jest and React Testing Library for unit testing.
 * Creating Symfony backend application to manage shipments (~5K per month).
 Importing data from an old application and sync data via webhooks.
 Creating business logic based on DDD (value object, factories, aggregates etc.).
 Using async processing to generate and send data to external systems.
 REST API for internal applications.